isaisa002/BrokeBrokers-SOEN341-ProjectF2023/README.md

 4. APPROACH AND TECHNOLOGY
-•	SQL for Brokers database and  Properties
+•	mySQL with Node.js for Brokers database and property database
-•	PHP for retrieval and show of info
+•  React and Javascript for functionalities
-•	HTML and CSS for structure and look
+•  HTML and CSS for structure

-5. Installation instructions
+6. Installation instructions
    Here will be written the instructions to install our applications Coming soon.